-Note this projection excludes the term pensioners and Old Benefit members which do not have a material impact on the results.
+Note this projection after 30 June 2023 excludes the term pensioners and Old Benefit members which do not have a material impact on the results.

-- c) In my opinion, the value of the assets of the Scheme as at 30 June 2020 was adequate to meet the liabilities in respect of the accrued benefits of members of the Plan (measured as the value of members' accrued entitlements using the valuation assumptions).
-I consider that the assumptions and valuation methods set out in this report are appropriate for determining the accrued benefit liability. - d) At 30 June 2020 the Scheme was in a satisfactory financial position, as defined in SPS 160.
-In my opinion the Scheme does not need to be treated as being in an unsatisfactory financial position.
-The shortfall limit (currently 97%) does not need to be reviewed. - e) At 30 June 2020 the value of the liabilities of the Scheme in respect of minimum benefits of the members was \$438 million.
-Minimum benefits are as defined in Regulation 5.04 of the Superannuation Industry (Supervision) Regulations. - f) Funding and Solvency Certificates for the Scheme covering the period from 30 June 2017 to 30 June 2020 have been obtained.
-The Scheme was solvent, as defined in the Superannuation Industry (Supervision) Regulations, at 30 June 2020.
-In my opinion, the solvency of the Scheme will be able to be certified in any other Funding and Solvency Certificate required under the Regulations during the three year period to 30 June 2023.
+- c.
+In my opinion, the value of the assets of the Plan as at 30 June 2023 was adequate to meet the liabilities in respect of the accrued benefits of members of the Plan (measured as the value of members' accrued entitlements using the valuation assumptions).
+I consider that the assumptions and valuation methods set out in this report are appropriate for determining the accrued benefit liability. - d.
+At 30 June 2023 the Plan was in a satisfactory financial position, as defined in SPS 160.
+In my opinion the Plan does not need to be treated as being in an unsatisfactory financial position.
+The shortfall limit (currently 97%) does not need to be reviewed. - e.
+At 30 June 2023 the value of the liabilities of the Plan in respect of minimum benefits of the members was \$396 million.
+Minimum benefits are as defined in Regulation 5.04 of the Superannuation Industry (Supervision) Regulations. - f.
+Funding and Solvency Certificates for the Plan covering the period from 30 April 2022 to 30 June 2023 have been obtained.
+The Plan was solvent, as defined in the Superannuation Industry (Supervision) Regulations, at 30 June 2023.
+In my opinion, the solvency of the Plan will be able to be certified in any other Funding and Solvency Certificate required under the Regulations during the three year period to 30 June 2026.

-- g) It is recommended that the Employers make contributions at the rates set out below for the period to 30 June 2023. - (i) 6.3% of contributing Salarylink members' salary; - (ii) any salary sacrifice contributions payable on behalf of Members that have elected to pay their contributions to the Scheme via pre-tax contributions; and - (iii) Employer contributions of 3% of salary to the Statewide Super account of contributing Salarylink members. - h) In my opinion, as at 30 June 2020 there is a high degree of probability that the Scheme will be able to pay the defined benefit pensions as required under the governing rules.
+- g.
+It is recommended that the employers make contributions at the rates set out below for the period to 30 June 2023. - i.
+6.3% of contributing Salarylink members' salary; - ii. any salary sacrifice contributions payable on behalf of Members that have elected to pay their contributions to the Plan via pre-tax contributions; and - iii.
+Employer contributions of 3% of salary to the Member's Superannuation account of contributing Salarylink members. - h.
+In my opinion, as at 30 June 2023 there is a high degree of probability that the Plan will be able to pay the defined benefit pensions as required under the governing rules.